 - Funny Background Event: After Rupert the mole is released by Noah and finds his way back to the main group, he emerges from the ground with a bush resembling and afro on his head.
 Gus takes the bush from him and proceeds to spend the rest of the scene pretending to be black.

-- Minion with an F in Evil: Newmann's mercenary henchmen are utterly incompetent and bumbling at everything they do, much to their boss' annoyance.
+- Minion with an F in Evil: Two of Newmann's mercenary henchmen are utterly incompetent and bumbling at everything they do, much to their boss' annoyance.
 In fact, it is because of their stupidity that Felix manages to escape being captured and frees his friends, setting the plot in motion.

 - Noble Wolf: On their quest to save the trapped animals, Felix and his friends come across a pack of wolves who act threatening toward the gang at first, but calm down when they see Felix and his buddies are not a threat, and both parties work out an agreement in which the wolves agree to keep Newmann and his men at bay.
 When Newmann shows up, the wolves do their best to fight him, but alas, they too are subdued and captured.